-When you want to write articles on a regular basis, one of your most basic jobs is to figure out which platform(s) to publish or find clients with.
-And within this, it’s critical to be able to spot the difference between content mills and legitimate sites that can help you generate real reputation and income.
+Want to be an article writer?
+You’ll need to figure out which platform(s) to publish or find clients with.
+Within this, it’s critical to be able to spot the difference between content mills and legitimate sites that can help you generate real reputation and income.

 Content mills generally have the following traits: